Accelerating access to life-changing diabetes treatment

 An artificial pancreas developed by NIHR-supported researchers and recommended by NICE is changing the lives of people with type 1 diabetes.

-NIHR-funded researchers are changing the course of continence care for people living with dementia in hospital after finding that usual care cultures are promoting incontinence.
+Researchers are changing the course of continence care for people living with dementia in hospital after finding usual care cultures promote incontinence.

-NIHR-funded researchers testing a high-sensitivity blood test found that it successfully ruled out heart attacks in patients with chest pain, allowing many to be discharged from hospital without admission after just one blood test.
-The new approach is being rolled out across emergency departments nationally.
+Researchers found that a high-sensitivity blood test ruled out heart attacks in patients with chest pain, allowing many to be discharged from hospital.

-An NIHR-funded programme of research to improve the quality of care and health of very preterm babies has improved understanding of parents’ experiences and informed both clinical guidelines and the direction of future research.
+NIHR-funded research into the care of very preterm babies has improved understanding of parents’ experiences, informing clinical guidelines and future research.

 An NIHR Research Professorship has enabled a Bristol-based GP to design and deliver interventions to reduce clinical uncertainty around prescribing antibiotics.